AllenShanglunChi/Day-8-Project-Caesar-Cipher/README.md

 Python Pro Bootcamp
 # Day-8-Project-Caesar-Cipher
-This program performs the following:
+This encoding and decoding program performs the following:
 #encode shift each letter of the 'text' forwards in the alphabet by the shift amount to encrypt text.
   #e.g.
   #text = "hello"